LinkedEarth/Pyleoclim_util/README.md

 ### License

 The project is licensed under the GNU Public License.
 Please refer to the file call license.
-If you use the code in publications, please credit the work using [this citation](https://zenodo.org/record/1212692#.WsaZ7maZNE4).
+If you use the code in publications, please credit the work using this citation:

+_Deborah Khider, Feng Zhu, Julien Emile-Geay, Jun Hu, Alexander James, Pratheek Athreya, Myron Kwan, Daniel Garijo.
+(2021).
+Pyleoclim: v0.6.1 Release.
+Zenodo. http://doi.org/10.5281/zenodo.1212692_

 ### Disclaimer